Ewhurst, Surrey: Significant places

 As shown, Ewhurst is a narrow parish.
 The northeast of the area includes the large Mullard Space Science Laboratory of UCL formerly Holmbury House laboratory and several sloped copses.
 Woodland forms a considerable minority of land use also on the wealden clay across the parish such as Upper Canfold Wood (north of Cranleigh Road) and Buildings and Somersbury Woods (north and south of Horsham Road).

 There are several country houses with historically dominant estates, upon which much agriculture and gardening continues; the largest is Baynards Park, which formerly had a Grade II listed country house.

 The Church of St Peter and St Paul built in the 12th century – largely rebuilt 1838–39 due to a collapse – apart from the nave, is a Grade I listed building.

 Outlying the village, on Pitch Hill, is Marylands a Grade II* listed home by Oliver Hill, constructed in 1929–31 of sandstone with a green Swedish pantiled roof.
 It was built for M C Warner in a blend of Spanish architecture and Lutyens.
 It has been used as a film location, including for episodes of Poirot mysteries.

 There are a few listed buildings closer to the church including one at Grade II*, White Hart Cottage.
 The East window behind the altar in the church was commissioned from Archibald Keightley Nicholson as a memorial window for Captain William Ralph Frecheville who was executed after capture 9 January 1920 aged 24, in Rostov-on-Don, Russia, whilst serving as part of the Allied intervention in the Russian Civil War.

-There are several businesses in the main village, a village hall for community events and public houses including The Bull's Head by the village green, and at Ellen's Green and Ewhurst Green which is a continuation of the village just south of the main village.
+There are several businesses in the main village, a village hall for community events and public houses including The Bull's Head by the village green, and at Ellen's Green and Ewhurst Green which is a continuation of the village just south of the main village..
+The Bull's Head inn was refurbished in 2024.